fsmb/pdc-api/docs/migration-webservice.md

 To get the current report for a member use the [Get Current Report](members-v1/get-current-report.md) endpoint.
 Check the `isComplete` or `reportStatus` fields to determine if the report has been generated.
 If a report is being generated then clients should poll the API until the report is generated.
 This can take a few minutes so clients should delay before querying again.

 If a report is available the endpoint returns a summary of the report.
 To get the PDF version of the report use the [Get Current Report PDF](members-v1/get-current-report-pdf.md) endpoint.
+At this time the PDC data is not available in a structured format.